-Russia's invasion of Ukraine has not significantly affected MuniFin Group's operations.
+The heightened geopolitical tensions and market fluctuations did not affect MuniFin Group's operations during year 2023.
 Despite the market volatility caused by Russia's war in Ukraine, the Group's risk position has remained stable and at a moderate level.
 MuniFin Group's risk management and internal control practices and processes are developed continuously.
 The Group's risk position is regularly reported to the Board as a part of risk reporting process on a weekly, monthly and quarterly basis.

-The Group's funding has also been operating normally during the year.
-However, as a precautionary measure, the Group has maintained a higher liquidity buffer than normally due to the war and uncertainty in regard to the inflation expectations.
-The increased market interest rate level as a result of the war and inflation has had a positive impact on the Group's net interest income ("NII").
+The increasing inflation, the bank failures of the first quarter of 2023 and increased interest rates created uncertainty in the market, which have also impacted the funding on the market.
+Despite of these challenges, the Group's funding has been operating normally during the year.
+However, as a precautionary measure, the Group has maintained a strong liquidity buffer due to the war in Ukraine and uncertainty in regard to the inflation expectations.
+The increased market interest rate level as a result of the war and inflation has had a positive impact on the Group's net interest income (NII).

-All financial risk indicators were clearly within the risk tolerance levels set by the Board of Directors at the end of 2022.
+All financial risk indicators were clearly within the risk tolerance levels set by the Board of Directors at the end of 2023.

-Summary of Risk Appetite Framework risk pillars and indicators
+Summary of RAF risk pillars and indicators

-RISK PILLARS RISK INDICATORS
+Risk pillars Risk indicators

 Disassociation of the credit rating from the Finnish sovereign rating

-Due fitale litter and a sected Leverage ratio
+Due fitale litter and a secital Leverage ratio

 Profitability and capital Net interest income /balance sheet interest bearing items

-Change in the CET1 ratio
+Change in CET1 ratio

-Liquidity Coverage Ratio ("LCR")
+Liquidity Coverage Ratio (LCR)

-Net Stable Funding Ratio ("NSFR")
+Net Stable Funding Ratio (NSFR)

 Liquidity and funding Financing Gap

 Indicators related to funding

 Survival Horizon

 Non-performing exposures

-Expected credit losses (ECL)
+Expected Credit Losses (ECL)

 Average credit rating, geographic concentration and ESG score in liquidity portfolio

-Creditrisk Average credit rating and single-name concentration in customer financing
+Credit risk Average credit rating and single-name concentration in customer financing

-Energy score of consolidated municipality
+Creditrisk Share of energy score "A" in real-estate collateral

 C&E risk score of consolidated municipality financing

+Share of green finance of all long-term customer financing

 Stressed CCR derivative loss